vindarel/common-lisp-course-in-videos/README.md

 </div>

-Guys and girls, I really like Common Lisp, it is superior to many languages out there (hello Python), but learning it isn't as easy as it should be.
+Everyone, I really like Common Lisp, it is superior to many languages out there (hello Python), but learning it isn't as easy as it should be.
 Despite very good books, there aren't many online resources, the language has its peculiarities, the ecosystem is